izzumani/Blockchain_Project/readme.md

 The Merchant will receive a confirmation of the Successful mining.

-If a miner is disconnected from the network during process, the processing will stop.
+The mining will stop If a miner is disconnected from the network during the process.

 ![alt text](https://github.com/izzumani/Blockchain_Project/blob/master/png/Blockchain%20Dataflow%20chart.png)